kostasada7/Community-Detection-in-Historical-Graphs/README.md

 # Community-Detection-in-Historical-Graphs
-This is a community detection framework tailored for temporal graphs.
-We introduce an algorithm designed for temporal graphs with edge intervals (t-iWCC), followed by a corresponding approach adapted for temporal graph with edge weights (t-wWCC).
-Additionally, we propose two variants of the Label Propagation Algorithm (LPA): one that operates using interval-based edge information (t-iLPA), and another that leverages weighted edges to capture temporal dynamics effectively (t-wLPA).
-In each branch we can find the code for the coresponding method.
-Finally, in data and intervals methodology branch we can find the intrervals methodology code regarding the Orkut dataset and two real datasets with the same time interval for all edges.
-The t-iWCC and t-wWCC are based on https://github.com/TariqAbughofa/incremental_distributed_wcc.
+This repository provides a community detection framework tailored for temporal graphs.
+We introduce two algorithms designed for temporal networks:

+t-iWCC: an interval-based version of the incremental distributed WCC algorithm.

+t-wWCC: a weighted-edge adaptation of the same method.

+In addition, we propose two variants of the Label Propagation Algorithm (LPA):

+t-iLPA, which operates on interval-based edge information.

+t-wLPA, which leverages weighted edges to better capture temporal dynamics.

+Each branch contains the code corresponding to its respective method.
+The data and intervals methodology branch includes the interval-processing code used for the Orkut dataset, as well as two real-world datasets that share a uniform time interval across all edges.

+The t-iWCC and t-wWCC implementations are based on the framework available at .

+To run t-iWCC and t-wWCC, execute their main files.
+For the remaining algorithms, simply run their standalone script files, as each consists of a single script.